 - Information Provided to Eligible Students

-- All students who may be eligible have been notified via e-mail and phone.
+- All students who may be eligible have been notified via e-mail.
 The correspondence includes the link to the college HEERF Application.

 If you have questions, please contact: